GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/05-guides/04-custom-translations.md

 ```

-As you can see there are 2 string resources used by this UI component.
+As you can see there are two string resources used by this UI component.
 Let's say we need to localize only the one called `stream_ui_channel_list_header_disconnected`.
 In order to do it, we need to add the following string translation to the target locale-specific file.
 In our case this will be the `res/values-pl/strings.xml`:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>